 The front of all Barbadian banknotes has a portrait of a notable Barbadian who made a significant contribution to the island’s history and development.
 On the back, they depict a vignette linked to the featured person.

-Note: The older ‘family’ of banknotes feature a vignette of the Parliament Buildings and the Careenage.
+Note: The older ‘family’ of banknotes feature a scene of the Parliament Buildings and the Careenage.

 Design Features Of The $2 Bill

-Note: Newer $2 notes are printed with an electrotype featuring a broken trident.
+Note: Newer $2 bills are printed with an electrotype featuring a broken trident.

 John Redman Bovell